rkhaimov/storyshots/notes.md

 * Add actor a function to wait while all page animations are done
 * Add todo meta function to `it` factory
 * Implement antd actor extensions package
+* Implement stale test results indicators
+  * Allows to cache results
+  * Content hash might be used as relevancy key
+* Rename story or group utility
+  * It is relatively hard to rename them manually

 ## Questionable